Published December 13, 2011

 UB’s Challenge Grant adds to Cuomo’s other efforts to revitalize Western New York’s economy, Tripathi noted.

 Last week, Cuomo announced $100.3 million in funding for an economic development plan produced by the Western New York Regional Economic Council, co-chaired by Tripathi and Buffalo businessman Howard Zemsky.

-Nearly 10 percent of the money will aid research institutions on the Buffalo Niagara Medical Campus, including the Jacobs Neurological Institute, Roswell Park Cancer Institute and the Hauptman-Woodward Medical Research Institute.
+Nearly 10 percent of the money will aid research institutions on the Buffalo Niagara Medical Campus, including the Jacobs Neurological Institute, Roswell Park Comprehensive Cancer Center and the Hauptman-Woodward Medical Research Institute.

 “We are very thankful to Governor Cuomo, SUNY Chancellor Nancy Zimpher and the state legislature for their continued support over the past year,” Tripathi said.

 Zimpher praised Cuomo’s “vision and leadership for a stronger New York and a more competitive public university system.”

 “By ensuring affordability, by hiring new faculty and increasing access, and by moving the medical school downtown and creating nearly 3,000 health care and construction jobs for Western New York, the University at Buffalo’s NYSUNY 2020 plan promises to better serve students and positively impact both the local and state economies,” she said.

 “This is truly a proud day for the University at Buffalo, for SUNY and for all of New York State.”